juhasev/sample-ninja-help/project-dashboard.md

   - 1% or less = Green

 - Complained show the number of complain emails sent to the SampleNinja email server with regards this project.
 This is colour code for instant recognition:
-  - Over 10 complaints = Red (**Project automatically shut down**)
+  - Over 10 complaints = Red
-  - 1-10 complaints = Dark Orange
+  - Under 1-10% complaints = Dark Orange
   - No complaints = Green

+> If your project exceed 1% complaint rate then **Sample Ninja** will automatically shut your project down.
+Complaints are generated when the recipient flags your email as **SPAM**.
+This can happen if the recipient doesn't remember signing up or otherwise does recognize your invitation.

 ### Redemption Points allocations for Panellists
-- Total Revenue - Total redemption points allocated thus far for this project in the platform.
+- **Total Revenue** Total redemption points allocated thus far for this project in the platform.
-- Rewards Issued Total - Total redemption points allocated thus far for this project issued to Panellists.
+- **Rewards Issued** Total redemption points allocated thus far for this project issued to Panellists.
-- Gross Revenue - Is the calculation of Total Revenue MINUS Rewards issued.
+- **Gross Revenue** Is the calculation of **Total Revenue** minus **Rewards Issued**
-- Gross Revenue Margin - Display gross revenue margin.
+- **Gross Revenue Margin** Display gross revenue margin.